 University of Tartu (UT) offers programmes on psychology on all three academic levels.
 The Bachelor's and Master's curricula are taught mostly in Estonian, but it is possible for foreign candidates to apply and to have a language learning year when they get accepted.

-Bachelor studies (curriculum in Estonian) - test of academic aptitude (TAA), entrance examination, results of two secondary school state examinations;
+Bachelor studies (curriculum is taught in Estonian) - secondary education; 40% test of general academic aptitude (TAA) and 60% specialty entrance exam and interview.

-Master studies (curriculum in Estonian) - a bachelor degree in psychology, or a corresponding level of education; results of the studies at the preceding academic level; the entrance examination, a written research plan.
+Master studies (curriculum is taught in Estonian) - a bachelor degree in psychology or a corresponding level of education; 30% - results of the studies at the preceding academic level; 70% - written entrance examination and interview based on a research plan.

 All UT and UTln psychology programmes meet European regulations having international accreditation, and also are continuously evaluated by Estonian Higher Education Quality Agency.

 The majority of psychology graduates may enter very different careers, such as personnel selection, sales and advertising, management, consulting; also as counselors in schools or kindergartens; about half the students who finish bachelor studies will enroll in master level studies.

 To work as a clinical psychologist, at least a master level degree in psychology and a qualification exam is required; the practicing psychologists in the fields of clinical and school psychology can apply for a certificate of professional qualification.
 Union of Estonian Psychologists in collaboration with the Estonian Qualifications Authority assesses the applicants' qualifications and issues the certificates.